topeterk/HitCounterManager/README.md

 ## AutoSplitter Flags

  - Sekiro:
-	[Instantaly/Loading After]
+	[Instantaly/Loading After].
-		    Kill a Boss
+		    Kill a Boss.
-	    Is Activated a Idol
+	    Is Activated a Idol.
-         Trigger a position
+         Trigger a position.

 - Elden Ring:
-	  [Instantaly/Loading After]
+	  [Instantaly/Loading After].
-	  	    Kill a Boss
+	  	    Kill a Boss.
-	   Is Activated a Grace
+	   Is Activated a Grace .
-          Trigger a position
+          Trigger a position.

 - DarkSouls 1:
-	  [Inmediatly/Loading Game After]
+	  [Inmediatly/Loading Game After].
-	 	    Kill a Boss
+	 	    Kill a Boss.
-	  	 Active a Bonfire
+	  	 Active a Bonfire.
-	  	Level the Charapter
+	  	Level the Charapter.
-	  	Trigger a Position
+	  	Trigger a Position.
-	  	  Obtain a Item
+	  	  Obtain a Item.

 - DarkSouls 2:
-	  [Instantaly/Loading After]
+	  [Instantaly/Loading After].
-	 	    Kill a Boss
+	 	    Kill a Boss.
-	  	Level the Charapter
+	  	Level the Charapter.
-	  	 Trigger a position
+	  	 Trigger a position.

 - DarkSouls 3:
-	  [Instantaly/Loading After]
+	  [Instantaly/Loading After].
-	 	    Kill a Boss
+	 	    Kill a Boss.
-	   Is Activated a Bonfire
+	   Is Activated a Bonfire.
-		 Level the Charapter
+		 Level the Charapter.
-			Custom Flag
+			Custom Flag.

 - Hollow Knight:
-		Kill a Boss/Minibosses
+		Kill a Boss/Minibosses.
-		Dreamers/Kills Events
+		Dreamers/Kills Events.
-		      Colosseum
+		      Colosseum.
-		      Pantheons
+		      Pantheons.
-		    Charms/Skills
+		    Charms/Skills.
-		  Trigger a position
+		  Trigger a position.

 - Celeste:
-		      Chapter
+		      Chapter.
-		     Checkpoints
+		     Checkpoints.

 - Cuphead v1.2.4:
-	 	    Kill a Boss
+	 	    Kill a Boss.
-		 Complete a Level
+		 Complete a Level.

 > Unfortunately the creator of the dll has it out of date, and in LiveSplit there is only one TempFix that is not applicable here.
 If one day he updates it, I will be happy to do it.

 - ASL:
-	Any ASL with Split (AutoSplitter Language for LiveSplit)
+	Any ASL with Split (AutoSplitter Language for LiveSplit).
 	> Can give you the possibility to use AutoSplitting for any game that was development ASL file to LiveSplit

 ## AutoMods Features